University of Kentucky (Chemistry)

-at the University of Kentucky here in Lexington.
-I am offering my services as a tutor in a wide variety of classes depending on the age and needs of the student(s).
+Greetings students and parents!
+My name is Amanda, and I am offering my services as a tutor in a wide variety of classes depending on the age and needs of the student(s).

-and were taught both individually and in small groups (3-5 students).
+In regards to my work with children, I have tutored in a variety of topics, though the focus was generally with math, reading, and spelling/grammar.
+These students were typically in first through fourth grade and were taught both individually and in small groups (3-5 students).
 While I am accustomed to tutoring younger children at home, it is up to the parent(s) to determine where they would be most comfortable completing the lessons (be that at home, at a public location such as the library, and so on).

 Please feel free to refer to my subjects list for details on what services I offer.